Please be sure to read all rules thoroughly before applying to Blerdcon Exhibitions.

 Number of Tables

 All space types come with ONE TABLE.
 Dimensions are subject to change depending on what is supplied by the decorator.
+At no time are tables available for request.

 Vendor Booth Space

-Vendors will have a 10’x5’ taped off area.
+Vendors will have a 10’x8’ taped off area.
 You may use the space in this area any way that you wish.
 If your booth or display extends beyond your taped off area, you will be asked to adjust your arrangement to fit your booth space.
 Failure to do so may result in eviction from the Exhibitions Hall.
 Dimensions are subject to change.

 Artist Table Space